-In education: We will strive to improve recruitment and retention of underrepresented groups among both undergraduates and graduate students.
+We will strive to improve recruitment and retention of underrepresented groups among both undergraduates and graduate students.
 We will focus strongly on encouraging and mentoring undergraduates through their first course in our Department, provide a supportive environment throughout their time as Earth Science or Environmental Studies majors and enable opportunities and financial support for basic Earth science research and for projects confronting real-life environmental issues.

 For graduate students, we have suspended the GRE requirement for a trial period, conceding its potential to discriminate, pose a financial hardship, and/or discourage underrepresented applicants.
 We will redouble efforts to recruit members of underrepresented groups into our graduate program through connections with other colleges and universities.

 To continue our learning about diversity, we will actively recruit underrepresented scientists to give research talks to our Department.
 We will hold biannual talks or workshops to facilitate conversations about diversity issues and help us understand how we can better identify and eliminate our own biases.

 We will encourage and support our students, faculty and staff toward community engagement, especially relating to environmental issues and social justice.
 We will partner with local, national and international communities to improve the diversity pipeline in the Geosciences, beginning even in primary school.